mysven/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/search?q=unix

-But you find that you get a lot of jobs expecting you to work with which you dont want.
+But you find that you get a lot of jobs expecting you to work with which you don't want.
 All that's needed is to use the minus symbol and the word you want to exclude.

 Request URL